 And every single one of those times, those brave first responders have had to come here to testify — wheeling through the halls of Congress, their bodies riddled with cancer, to beg Senators and Congressmen to help them get their healthcare.”

 This problem is not going to go away any time soon.
-The increase in claims is to be expected, according to Dr. Jacqueline Moline, director of the World Trade Center Health Program.
-She cited the long latency period of asbestos-related diseases as being a likely driver of the various “waves” of sicknesses that workers have developed in the years following 9/11.
+The increase in claims is to be expected, according to a director of the World Trade Center Health Program. who cited the long latency period of asbestos-related diseases as being a likely driver of the various “waves” of sicknesses that workers have developed in the years following 9/11.

 “I know that this is going to cost a lot, but you need figure out how to pay for it,” said Jon Stewart, the former host of “The Daily Show,” and a long-time advocate for World Trade Center workers.
 “It is not their job to tell you how to pay for it — they did their job.”